Multifidelity linear regression for scientific machine learning from scarce data: Background

 denote the Pearson correlation coefficient of $f^{(k)}(Z)$ with $f^{(1)}(Z)$.
 We assume $f^{(1)}$ is the high-fidelity reference model and models $f^{(2)},\ldots,f^{(K)}$ are lower-fidelity models of decreasing fidelity and decreasing cost: i.e., $w_1>w_2> \cdots >w_K$ and $1 = \rho_{11} > \rho_{12} > \cdots > \rho_{1K}$.

 The MFMC estimator of $\E[f^{(1)}(Z)]$ is given by~\cite{Peherstorfer15Multi}

 where $m_1<m_2<\cdots<m_K$ are the number of model evaluations for each of the $K$ models, and $\{z_i\}_{i=1}^{m_K}$ are i.i.d.\ draws of the input random variable as before.
-One way to interpret~\eqref{eq: MFMC mean} is to view the control variate based on lower-fidelity model $k$ as a higher-sample correction to the estimator based on fewer samples of the higher-fidelity models $1,\ldots,(k-1)$.
+One way to interpret~\eqref{eq: MFMC mean} is to view the control variate based on the $k$-th lower-fidelity model as a higher-sample correction to the estimator based on fewer samples of the 1st-through-$(k-1)$-th higher-fidelity models.

-The MFMC estimator is unbiased, i.e., $\E[\hat\mu_{\rm MF}] = \E[f^{(1)}(Z)]$, and the MFMC estimator has a lower variance than the standard Monte Carlo estimator of the same cost, i.e., if $\sum_{k=1}^K m_kw_k= nw_1$, then
+The MFMC estimator is unbiased, i.e., $\E[\hat\mu^{\rm MF}] = \E[f^{(1)}(Z)]$, and the MFMC estimator has a lower variance than the standard Monte Carlo estimator of the same cost, i.e., if $\sum_{k=1}^K m_kw_k= nw_1$, then

-provided that the models satisfy certain conditions on their relative costs and correlations (see~\cite[Corollary 3.5]{Peherstorfer15Multi}).
+provided that the models satisfy certain conditions on their relative costs and correlations: loosely speaking, low-fidelity models must have sufficiently low cost to justify their low correlation (see~\cite[Corollary 3.5]{Peherstorfer15Multi} for details).
 The work~\cite{Peherstorfer15Multi} provides a model selection algorithm that selects models so that these conditions are satisfied.
-Additionally, the work~\cite{Peherstorfer15Multi} provides an optimal allocation of a limited computational budget among the $K$ different models that minimizes $\Var[\hat\mu_{\rm MF}]$: that is, the optimal assignment of $m_1,\ldots,m_K$ such that $\sum_{k=1}^K m_k w_k =p$, where $p$ is the computational budget.
-This optimal assignment is given by
+Additionally, the work~\cite{Peherstorfer15Multi} shows that the optimal choice of the coefficients $\alpha_k$ is given by $\alpha_k = \frac{\rho_{1k}\sigma_1}{\sigma_k}$, and also provides an optimal allocation of a limited computational budget among the $K$ different models that minimizes $\Var[\hat\mu^{\rm MF}]$: that is, the optimal assignment of $m_1,\ldots,m_K$ such that $\sum_{k=1}^K m_k w_k =p$, where $p$ is the computational budget.
+This optimal assignment has an analytical solution and is given by

 where we set $\rho^2_{1,K+1}=0$.